Candy Desk: Other candy desks

 The Democrats have also had a candy desk since at least 1985.
 A rolltop desk located on the front wall, belonging to the United States Senate Democratic Conference Secretary, is also filled with sweets.
-This tradition began "sometime later" than the better known candy desk; Hershey Kisses were the most popular candy from this desk during the 1980s, followed by small caramels.
+This tradition began "sometime later" than the better known candy desk; Hershey's Kisses were the most popular candy from this desk during the 1980s, followed by small caramels.
 Candy for this desk is paid for through a "candy fund" to which senators who would like to partake of the desk's contents contribute.
 Until he left the Senate in 2015, Jay Rockefeller was responsible for collecting the money and purchasing the candy.
 This tradition is less widely known; a 2009 article claimed that even the Historian of the United States Senate does not know much about it.

 Other senators sometimes keep candy in their desks as well.
 Katherine Buck, a United States Senate Page at the time, wrote in 2005: